Specialized Cataract Surgery

 So what exactly is Laser-Assisted Cataract Surgery?

-When choosing to use the Catalys Precision Laser System, Dr. Allen Zieker performs the following steps for laser cataract surgery:
+When choosing to use the Catalys Precision Laser System, Dr. Allen Zieker, and Dr. Robert Feldman perform the following steps for laser cataract surgery:

 - Creating the primary incisions and sideport to access the cataract